Azure/azure-powershell/src/ResourceManager/TrafficManager/Commands.TrafficManager2/help/New-AzTrafficManagerEndpoint.md

 ### -ProfileName
 Specifies the name of a Traffic Manager profile to which this cmdlet adds an endpoint.
-To obtain a profile, use the New-AzureRmTrafficManagerProfile or Get-AzureRmTrafficManagerProfile cmdlets.
+To obtain a profile, use the New-AzTrafficManagerProfile or Get-AzTrafficManagerProfile cmdlets.

 ```yaml
 Type: System.String